-Einstein emigrated to Princeton, New Jersey in 1933 to become a professor at the Institute for Advanced Study.
-In 1939 World War II broke out.
-Einstein was afraid that Germany was working on atomic bombs.
-He wrote to Franklin D. Roosevelt, the president of the United States of America, to tell him about this.
-He did not work on the atomic bomb developed by the United States, but his theories made it possible.
-After the war, he worked with others who wanted to see nuclear weapons abolished.
+Einstein moved to Princeton, New Jersey in 1933 to become a professor at the Institute for Advanced Study.
+In 1939, World War II broke out.
+Einstein was afraid that Germany was working on atomic bombs and wrote to President Franklin D. Roosevelt to explain his position.
+Although Einstein never actually worked on an American atomic bomb, his theories helped to make its construction possible.
+After the war, Einstein worked with others who wanted to see nuclear weapons abolished.
 From 1901 to 1954 Albert Einstein published more than 300 scientific works.
 In later years, he worked on a new theory, the unified field theory.
-This summer scientists at CERN discovered a new particle using the Large Hadron Collider which may help prove his theory.
+Scientists recently discovered a new particle using the Large Hadron Collider which may help prove his theory.

 Here are two Einstein quotes: